-7.16.1 Any building or other facility for which the owner, occupant, manager, or other responsible party deems it necessary for the Fire Department to maintain keys shall install a lock box on the exterior of the building.
+- 7.16.1 Any building or other facility for which the owner, occupant, manager, or other responsible party deems it necessary for the Fire Department to maintain keys shall install a lock box on the exterior of the building.
 This lock box shall be for the holding of any keys to the building or facility and for holding of any materials the owner, occupant, manager, or other responsible party feels necessary to provide the Fire Department for the efficient performance of its duties.
-This lock box would allow entry by the Fire Department in a non-destructive manner for providing emergency services and allow the Fire Department to properly secure the premises upon its exit from the facility.

-- 7.16.2 The lock box shall be of a type and design as designated by the Fire Chief.
+This lock box would allow entry by the Fire Department in a non-destructive manner for providing emergency services and allow the Fire Department to properly secure the premises upon its exit from the facility. - 7.16.2 The lock box would be of a type and design as designated by the Fire Chief.
 The lock box would be securely fastened to the exterior of the building or other location as designated by the Fire Chief.
 The location of the lock box shall be lighted at all times, shall be clear and free of any encumbrances such as trees, shrubs, vines, signs, or lighting fixtures, shall be easily visible to approaching emergency vehicles, and shall be readily accessible during inclement weather. - 7.16.3 It shall be the obligation of the owner, occupant, manager or other responsible party to update the keys in the lock box whenever there is a change of locks.
-This shall be done immediately upon the changing of the locks. - 7.16.4 This By-Law shall apply to all properties for which the Fire Department does not maintain keys.
-All new non-residential properties that have fire alarm panels or sprinkler systems shall be required to install lock boxes.
+This shall be done immediately upon the changing of the locks. - 7.16.4 This By-Law is effective for all properties, either existing or proposed for which the Fire Department presently does not maintain keys.
+Effective July 1, 1997, all new non-residential properties that have fire alarm panels or sprinkler systems shall be required to install lock boxes.